ChiKhaPo: A Large-Scale Multilingual Benchmark for Evaluating Lexical Comprehension and Generation in Large Language Models: Tasks

 Given the English-centricness of LLMs \citep{wendler2024llamasworkenglishlatent}, we treat the model's ability to translate a word \textit{into English} as a proxy for its comprehension of the word (\comprehension), and its ability to generate the word when translating \textit{from English} as a proxy for its generation capability for that word (\generation).

 We design $8$ subtasks: $4$ tasks in two directions each (\comprehension, \generation), aimed at examining various facets of lexical capabilities in LLMs, and described in detail below.
 For all subtasks, we calculate our metrics over target language words (i.e. not English words $w_{(i)}^E$).
 More specifically, we assign the $i^{th}$ word $w_{(i)}^X$ in the target language $X$ a score $s(w_{(i)}^X) \in [0, 1]$.
-Let $\lambda$ index languages and $\kappa$ models.
 We calculate aggregate scores for language $L_{(\lambda)}$ over its vocabulary and for a model $M_{(\kappa)}$ over languages:

 We describe below how word scores $s(w_{(i)}^X)$ are calculated in each of our $8$ subtasks. \autoref{tab:example_task_prompts} displays example inputs, outputs, and associated scores for each subtask.
 We also provide more examples per task in \autoref{sec:classification_heuristics}.
 We list dataset sizes and number of supported languages for each subtask in \autoref{tab:dataset_breakdown_by_lang}.